gorkhadev/gorkha.dev/_tutorials/ruby/calculator-ruby.md

 ## Solution Steps

 {% include util/note.html
-    note="The solution I described here is one of the simple solution.
+    note="The solution I described here is one of the simplest solution.
           I recommend you to first try to write program which is functional and then think of optimization or style improvement later."
 %}